This post may contain affiliate links. For more information, read my disclosure policy.

 I rimmed each shot glass with sprinkles by dipping them in corn syrup first.
 You can also use honey or maple syrup.
 I suggest using nonpareils for this rather than big jimmies because they’re more dainty.
 Sugar would be okay too, but it’ll dissolve faster.

 I used plain vodka, but I think a flavored one would work well too.
 Just remember that frosting is super sweet, so a sweet vodka will just make it even more so.
-I want to try it with chocolate frosting, too!
+I want to try these frosting shots with chocolate frosting, too!

 These are perfect for a birthday, a girls night in, or even date night.
 Plus they’re pretty!!
 (Remember I’m addicted to sprinkles. 🙂 )